-Mixing – Process, Features & Application
+Mixing - Process, Functions & Application

-mixing is the process by which all recorded audio tracks—such as vocals, instruments, and effects—are sonically optimized and combined into a coherent overall sound.
+Mixing is the process by which all recorded audio tracks—such as vocals, instruments, and effects—are sonically optimized and combined into a coherent overall sound.
 It's the artistic and technical finishing touch that makes a song audibly professional.

 Table of Contents